 The College of New Jersey holds as paramount the health, safety and welfare of our community.
 Taking steps to reduce the risk of COVID-19 is the shared responsibility of every member of our community.
-The following measures provide students with greater detail about these shared obligations, what they may expect, and how COVID-19 protocols may impact their residential experience in the coming year.
+The following measures provide Students with greater detail about these shared obligations, what they may expect, and how COVID-19 protocols may impact their residential experience in the coming year.
 Please take the time to carefully review each item.

-- Updates on any health and safety protocol changes will be posted on the Current Health and Safety Updates section of our webpage. (link: https://housing.tcnj.edu/current-health-and-safety-updates/).
-Residents are expected to abide by the protocols listed on this page and updated in real time. - The resident acknowledges the inherent elevated risk associated with living in a community environment and the resident's shared obligation to prioritize health and safety for the benefit of the entire community.
+- 26. Updates on any health and safety protocol changes will be posted on the Current Health and Safety Updates section of our webpage. (link: https://housing.tcnj.edu/current-health-and-safety-updates/).
+Students are expected to abide by the protocols listed on this page and updated in real time. - 27.
+The Student acknowledges the inherent elevated risk associated with living in a community environment and the Student's shared obligation to prioritize health and safety for the benefit of the entire community. - 28.
+The Student acknowledges they have considered their own personal health status and increased risk factors inherent with community living, including the risk of exposure or infection by COVID-19, when deciding to live on campus.

-- The resident acknowledges they have considered their own personal health status and increased risk factors inherent with community living, including the risk of exposure or infection by COVID-19, when deciding to live on campus. - The resident agrees to adhere to College requirements and expectations intended to minimize risk of exposure to COVID-19 consistent with current health and safety guidance including, but not limited to, practicing social distancing as recommended by CDC and wearing appropriate face coverings in common spaces throughout the residence halls when the College determines that such a practice is required by current health and safety conditions. - The College staff will educate and inform residential students on appropriate cleaning protocols within their personal living space and shared spaces.
+- 29. The Student agrees to adhere to College requirements and expectations intended to minimize risk of exposure to COVID-19 consistent with current health and safety guidance including, but not limited to, practicing social distancing as recommended by CDC and wearing appropriate face coverings in common spaces throughout the Residence halls when the College determines that such a practice is required by current health and safety conditions. - 30.
 The resident acknowledges their responsibility to keep personal living space in a sanitary condition and to adhere to sanitation standards in shared spaces.
-TCNJ staff retain the right to conduct health and safety inspections of the living space. - The resident acknowledges they may be required to submit to symptom checking, COVID-19 testing/surveillance testing, or other health protocols as a condition of residing in the residential community. - The resident agrees to disclose to the appropriate College medical official and contact tracing team immediately upon notification of positive COVID-19 test status or contact from New Jersey Department of Health (or other government health agency) about exposure and instruction to isolate. - The resident agrees to comply with the College's direction requiring isolation/quarantine.
-Isolation/quarantine may require removal from assigned room and relocation to an isolation/quarantine building.
-Isolation/quarantine does not constitute cancellation of the Contract nor does it entitle the resident to a refund.
-The College will attempt to provide residents with a designated isolation/quarantine space and require residents to follow College requirements and CDC guidelines governing living in these areas.
-Failure to comply may result in removal from housing. - Residents are required to comply with all health and safety laws, orders, ordinances, policies, regulations, and guidance adopted by the College or the New Jersey Department of Health (or other government health agency) as it relates to COVID-19.
+TCNJ staff retain the right to conduct health and safety inspections of the living space. - 31.
+The Student acknowledges they may be required to submit to symptom checking, COVID-19 testing/surveillance testing, or other health protocols as a condition of residing in the residential community. - 32.
+The Student agrees to disclose to the appropriate College medical official and contact tracing team immediately upon notification of positive COVID-19 test status or contact from New Jersey Department of Health (or other government health agency) about exposure and instruction to isolate. - 33.
+The Student agrees to comply with the College's direction requiring isolation/quarantine.
+Isolation/quarantine may require removal from the assigned room and/or a requirement to isolate/quarantine off-campus.
+Isolation/quarantine does not constitute cancellation of the Contract nor does it entitle the Student to a refund.
+Failure to comply may result in removal from housing. - 34.
+Students are required to comply with all health and safety laws, orders, ordinances, policies, regulations, and guidance adopted by the College or the New Jersey Department of Health (or other government health agency) as it relates to COVID-19.
 This guidance may evolve as circumstances warrant.
-The College may require the resident to leave College housing in the event the resident's continued presence poses a health or safety risk to the housing community.
+The College may require the Student to leave College housing in the event the Student's continued presence poses a health or safety risk to the housing community.